The School of Labor and Employment Relations has been a leader in human resources and labor relations since 1946.

 2022LER 75th + 1 Anniversary celebrated one year late, due to pandemic restrictions

-2023School projected to surpass 4,000 graduates
+2023School surpasses 4,000 graduates